How To Move To The UK From The US Without A Job?

 Visa as a separated or divorced dependent partner

-In the event that your relationship has broken down because of domestic violence from your partner, a separated or divorced dependent partner visa can be used to remain permanently in Canada.
+If your relationship has broken down because of domestic violence from your partner, a separated or divorced dependent partner visa can be used to remain permanently in Canada.

 5. High potential individual visa